sdss/jaeger/docs/sphinx/shatterdome.rst

     jaeger upgrade-firmware ~/Downloads/tendo_v04.00.04.bin

 The positioners must be in bootloader mode when the upgrade begins.
-Since the sync line, which controls the bootloader mode, is not in place yet, it is possible to use the ``--cycle`` flag to power cycle the 24V positioner power source ahead of the upgrade, provided that the WAGO module is connected.
+Since the sync line, which controls the bootloader mode, is not in place yet, it is possible to use the ``--cycle`` flag to power cycle the 24V positioner power source ahead of the upgrade, provided that the IEB module is connected.

 .. _kaiju: https://github.com/csayres/kaiju